mezis/mezis.github.com/_drafts/learning-part-1.md

   <img src="http://cl.ly/image/01311L0U2k0q/capture%202014-10-14%20at%2009.35.05.png"/>
 </figure>

-The search result page (SRP) shows me a nice map and a number of properties.
-It also suggest I refine my search by prompting me to open a filtering panel:
+The search results page (SRP) shows me a nice map and a number of properties.
+It also suggests I refine my search by prompting me to open a filtering panel:

 <figure>
   <img src="http://cl.ly/image/2K1p3m011B0z/capture%202014-10-14%20at%2009.32.30.png"/>